Şeyh Muslihiddin: Analysis

 Şeyh Muslihiddin had close relationships with powerful Ottoman figures, just like Bali Efendi and Aziz Mahmud Hudayi. Şeyh Muslihiddin also had views on Simaviism which were very similar to those of Ebussuud Efendi, Bali Efendi and Aziz Mahmud Hudayi.
 As such, these Sufis made many efforts to protect the Sunni Islamic nature of Sufism, and to safeguard the Ottoman state against newly developed Sufi ideologies which were separatist and did not conform to Sunni Islam.
 Also, during this period, Ottoman–Safavid relations were worsening and the Celali rebellions in Anatolia were in full swing.
-Safavid Iran had recently converted from Sunni Islam to Shia Islam, and was trying to similarly convert and conquer the Ottomans through the use of the Kalenderi, Hurufi and Işık orders of Sufism.
+Safavid Iran had recently converted from Sunni Islam to Shia Islam, and was trying to similarly convert and conquer the Ottomans by using the Kalenderi, Hurufi and Işık orders of Sufism.
 In this environment, the Sufi orders which were more Sunni in nature, especially the Khalvatis, were fighting back against this Safavid religious propaganda. Şeyh Muslihiddin’s understanding of Sufism is, therefore, highly likely to have been shaped by the times he lived in.

-Şeyh Muslihiddin is said to have been a 16th-century version of Al-Ghazali.
-He was also called the Hasan al-Basri of his times by the Ottoman chronicler Muniri Belgradi.
+Şeyh Muslihiddin is said to be a 16th-century version of Al-Ghazali.
+He was called the Hasan al-Basri of his times by Ottoman chronicler Muniri Belgradi.
 Belgradi also says the Khalvati order in Rumelia was affiliated with him and thus came to be known as the Nureddinzade order.
-The Ottoman historian and poet Nev'îzâde Atâyî, in an analogy, says Şeyh Muslihiddin is like “Yusuf-u Misr-i Irfan”, like Yusuf in Egypt but armed with Irfan (spiritual knowledge).
-According to Islamic scholar Mehmet Tabakoğlu, Şeyh Muslihiddin can be understood as a person who blended Abdullah Ansari’s brand of Sufism; Al-Ghazali’s understanding of Sunni Islam; Ibn Arabi and Sadr al-Din al-Qunawi’s interpretation of the Wahdat al-wajud; Bali Efendi’s interpretation of Tariqa, and the knowledge he had accumulated of Islam to become a Sufi who maintained absolute conformity to the Quran and Sunnah.
+Ottoman historian and poet Nev'îzâde Atâyî, in an analogy, says Şeyh Muslihiddin is like “Yusuf-u Misr-i Irfan”, like Yusuf in Egypt but armed with Irfan (spiritual knowledge).
+According to Islamic scholar Mehmet Tabakoğlu, Şeyh Muslihiddin can be understood as a person who blended Abdullah Ansari’s brand of Sufism; Al-Ghazali’s understanding of Sunni Islam; Ibn Arabi and Sadr al-Din al-Qunawi’s interpretation of the Wahdat al-wajud; Bali Efendi’s interpretation of Tariqa (Sufi order); and the knowledge he had accumulated of Islam to become a Sufi who maintained absolute conformity to the Quran and Sunnah.

-Şeyh Muslihiddin was himself criticized by many Sufis for his close relationships with powerful political figures, allowing many followers to become his disciples and making them his Khalifa (successor).
+Şeyh Muslihiddin was himself criticized by many Sufis for his close relationships with powerful political figures, allowing many followers to become his disciples and making them his Khalifa (successors).
 These acts of his were called Bid'ah (heretical innovations). Şeyh Muslihiddin believed he could benefit more people if he could guide the ruling class directly.
 However, Şeyh Muslihiddin was well known for following the ascetic life of a Sufi by preferring simplicity in eating, drinking and clothing.